James-QiuHaoran/simple-compilers/j-compiler/c5/readme.md

 This is a compiler for a simple programming lanaguage.
 The features implemeted are:

-- Constants and variables
+- Constants and variables (global & local)
 - Arithmetic compuations (`+`, `-`, `*`, `/`)
 - Logic expression (`AND`, `OR`, `>`, `<`, etc)
 - Control flow (`for`, `while`, `if`)
-- Functions
+- Functions (could be recursive)
 - I/O

 ## Example programs